gaelforget/ClimateModels.jl/docs/src/examples.md

 Examples that involve Fortran, Python, or C++ should work in all linux based environments (i.e., Linux and macOS).
 However, those that rely on a Fortran compiler (`gfortran`) and / or on Netcdf libraries (`libnetcdf-dev`,`libnetcdff-dev`) will require that you e.g. [install gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran).

-All requirements should be preinstalled in this [cloud computer](https://gesis.mybinder.org/v2/gh/JuliaClimate/GlobalOceanNotebooks/HEAD?urlpath=lab) (see the [JuliaClimate notebooks page](https://juliaclimate.github.io/GlobalOceanNotebooks/) for detail).
+All requirements should be preinstalled in the [JuliaClimate notebooks binder](https://gesis.mybinder.org/v2/gh/JuliaClimate/GlobalOceanNotebooks/HEAD?urlpath=lab) (see the [JuliaClimate notebooks page](https://juliaclimate.github.io/Notebooks/#directions) for detail and directions).

 ## Creating Your Own